CodeSmith32/WebScripts/README.md

 ### `/// author: ...`

 Author name.
+Multiple authors may be specified as multiple headers or a comma-separated list if needed.

 ### `/// description: ...`

 Description for the script.
+Long descriptions may appear on one line, or can be spread over multiple description headers if needed.

 ### `/// language: ...`